 Steamboat Natchez Riverboat

-French Market is a historic open air market that runs parallel to the waterfront and Decatur Street where you can shop for local art, jewelry, glass and metal sculptures created by local artisans.
-It’s a great place for travelers to pick up a mask or other New Orleans trinket to remind you of your stay.
+French Market is a historic open-air market that runs parallel to the waterfront and Decatur Street where you can shop for local art, jewelry, glass, and metal sculptures created by local artisans.
+It’s a great place for travelers to pick up a mask or other New Orleans trinkets to remind you of your stay.

 Cafe du Monde

-The waterfront of New Orleans is an excellent place to spend the rest of the afternoon enjoy the breeze along the riverwalk along the Mississippi River leading to the Aquarium, the outlet mall and the shops lining the French Quarter.
+With a coffee in hand, head to the waterfront.
+The waterfront of New Orleans is an excellent place to spend the afternoon enjoying the breeze along the riverwalk along the Mississippi River leading to the Aquarium, the outlet mall, and the shops lining the French Quarter.

 Mardi Gras World

-- We visited Mardi Gras World on our own, but you can book this highly rated behind the scenes tour to learn all about the famous celebration.
+- We visited Mardi Gras Warehouse on our own, but you can book this highly rated behind the scenes tour to learn all about the famous celebration.

 One of the most relaxing attractions in New Orleans is to ride the St. Charles line takes you directly to the Garden District and the cemetery is located just one block from the streetcar stop.
-The St. Charles Line costs $3 each for an entire day transit pass.
+Sit back and enjoy the view as you leave the city center for the quieter streets of the Garden District.
+Charles Line costs $3 each for an entire day transit pass.

-Make sure to look up from your smart phone, this street car ride is beautiful taking you through tree lined streets passed gorgeous French and Gothic Style mansions.
+Make sure to look up from your smartphone, this streetcar ride is beautiful taking you through tree-lined streets past gorgeous French and Gothic Style mansions.
 Tennessee Williams made the Streetcar Named Desire famous, and taking the St. Charles line feels as if you have stepped back in time into one of his plays.

 Garden District Mansions

-The Garden District is a beautiful place to spend time perusing the streets marvelling at colonial mansions, sipping cappuccinos and peruse the shops in The Rink, an old roller skating rink converted to boutique shops and gift stores.
+The Garden District is a beautiful place to spend an afternoon perusing the streets marveling at colonial mansions, sipping cappuccinos, and perusing the shops in The Rink, an old roller skating rink converted to boutique shops and gift stores.
 See the mansions and former homes of writer Anne Rice, Actors John Goodman and Sandra Bullock and many more famous people who have called New Orleans home.

 New Orleans has been home to many movie shoots including Interview with the Vampire and the Curious Case of Benjamin Button.
 Most of which were filmed in the Garden District area.
-You’ll recognize many a mansion from your favourite movies.
+You’ll recognize many a mansion from your favorite movies.
 It is the perfect setting for a movie.
-Picturesque, historic, colourful, New Orleans has it all.
+Picturesque, historic, colorful, New Orleans has it all.

 Lafayette Cemetery No.1